Volunteer FAQ

 What about insurance and medical cover?

 During your stay with us as a volunteer, you are eligible for free medical care under the UK National Health Service (NHS).
-If your stay is longer than two months you must register with the service and we will accompany you to the local NHS surgery in Danby during your first days here, where they will help you complete the necessary registration documents.
+We will accompany you to the local NHS surgery in Danby during your first days here, where they will help you complete the necessary registration documents.
 Please note, however, that guests are not eligible for free NHS dental or optical treatment so you are advised to have any treatment you need done in your own country before arrival, otherwise you will have to pay for such appointments yourself.

 Your personal possessions will be covered by our insurance policy to a limited extent.